 Customers can call Community Action at (785) 836-4500, walk-in at one of our three, Topeka-area locations, or, fill out a website inquiry form.
-Our friendly customer service staff will quickly connect you to a member of our Partner Services Team.
+Our friendly customer service staff will quickly connect you to a member of our Family Empowerment Team.

-From that moment on, your Community Action Partner will be your host and helper.
+From that moment on, your Family Empowerment Specialist will be your host and helper.
 Got a question?
-Call your Community Action Partner.
+Call your Community Action FES.
 Need to turn in paperwork?
-Talk with your Community Action Partner.
+Talk with your Community Action FES.
 Got rent assistance last month and want to talk about applying for Weatherization this month?
-Call your Community Action Partner.
-Partners take the journey with our customers and help make sense of the paperwork, appointments and other details.
+Call your Community Action FES.
+Family Empowerment Specialists take the journey with our customers and help make sense of the paperwork, appointments and other details.
 They know how to access any support from Community Action and can also seamlessly connect customers with supports outside of Community Action.

-Your Community Action Partner will explain the support opportunities available to you, based on the results of the Customer Intake data.
+Your Community Action Family Empowerment Specialist will explain the support opportunities available to you, based on the results of the Customer Intake data.
 You decide what will work best.

 Our Way means putting customers in charge of their lives and focusing on the strengths in each household.